josephedward/exoplanet_data_ML/README.md

 Comparison of Models using NASA Kepler data

 # Target
 'koi_disposition' - The disposition in the literature towards this exoplanet candidate.
-One of CANDIDATE, FALSE POSITIVE, NOT DISPOSITIONED or CONFIRMED (i./e., likelihood that a
+One of CANDIDATE, FALSE POSITIVE, NOT DISPOSITIONED or CONFIRMED (i./e., likelihood that a given exoplanet is a true planet)

 # Resources
 * [Exoplanet Data Source](https://www.kaggle.com/nasa/kepler-exoplanet-search-results)